 Prestige is both a research and an intervention project financed by the BALANSE Program, Research Council of Norway, and UiT The Arctic University of Norway.
 The project has a twofold goal: (1) advance knowledge on gendered quality assessments and implicit biases by uncovering how they impact career opportunities and the distribution of power and resources in research; (2) promote research-based organizational changes at the UiT by creating mechanisms for fostering gender balance in top positions.

-Our hypothesis is that the gender gap can be explained by a gap of “prestige”.
+Our hypothesis is that the gender gaps can be explained by a gap of “prestige”.
 “Prestige” is understood as an impression of respect and admiration based on a reputation for high quality, competence, success, and social influence.
-So understood, it seems that “prestige” has been more strongly associated with men and that biases have hindered women’s equality of opportunities even in an institution with a strong tradition of promoting gender balance such as the UiT.
+So understood, it seems that “prestige” has been more strongly associated with men and that biases have hindered women’s opportunities even in an institution with a strong tradition of promoting gender balance such as the UiT.

-With this in mind, Prestige Project aims at mapping and deconstructing the gendered impressions of "prestige" within and across the institution’s structures and further provide research-based normative guidance for the UiT on how to achieve a more gender equal organization beyond numerical parity.
+With this in mind, Prestige Project aims at mapping and deconstructing the gendered impressions of "prestige" within and across the institution’s structures and further provide research-based normative guidance for UiT on how to achieve a more gender equal organization beyond numerical parity.

 Contact us if you want to engage in the project and share your ideas.
 In spite of a period of social reclusion, our network is constantly growing in online platforms.

 Thanks for visiting our web page,